 Atom Fiddling: Changing The Number of Neutrons and Electrons

 New terminology sucks.
 It doesn’t stick until you understand the topic, yet you can’t really understand the topic until you know the terminology.
 It’s about as frustrating as trying to fold a fitted bed sheet, or at least wearing one as a tunic – just ask Leucippus.

-Anyway, it’s necessary, so here are some new words for your chemical vocab:
+Anyway, it’s necessary, so here’s the first new term in your chemistry vocab:

 - Covalent bonds.
 These are links which form when two atoms buddy-up and share electrons in their outer orbit, thereby forming a molecule.

 - Ions.
-When an atom gains or loses an electron, it’s known as an ion.
-Its overall electrical charge has changed.
+When an atom gains or loses an electron completely, it’s known as an ion.
+Its overall electrical charge has therefore changed.

 Ions are formed as a result of ionic bonds, such as the one that makes table salt.
 The picture below may help.
-Sodium has just one electron in its outer orbit, so rather than try to make seven covalent bonds for a full house, it’s easier just to give one single electron away completely, and drop a shell.
+Sodium has just 1 electron in its outer orbit, so rather than try to form 7 covalent bonds for a full house, it’s easier just to give 1 electron away completely, and drop the shell.

-Chlorine is in the opposite position, where it needs just one more electron to feel whole.
+Chlorine is in the opposite position, where it needs just 1 electron to feel complete.
 It could form a covalent bond but if sodium’s lurking around, it’s quick to take advantage and go ionic.

 What’s important to realise is these atoms aren’t bonded by shared electrons like the covalent bonds in water.
 Instead, they are pulled together by electrical attractions between the now-oppositely charged atoms (ions) of sodium (Na+) and chlorine (Cl-).